 There are many cues that may influence the quality of binaural capture, e.g., interaural time differences, interaural level differences, interaural phase differences and spectral characteristics.
 The cues are influenced by the listener’s pinnae, head and body.

 Earbuds usually have transducers blocked at the entrance of ear canals for playback, which occupy the most important location for binaural record and the microphone need to be set a few millimetres outside the entrance of the ear.
 The surface of earbud may also cause the reflection.
 It can be seen that the reflection from pinnae capture in microphone will be influenced.

+Differences between binaural and stereo audio

+While both binaural and stereo formats consist of two left and right channels.
+Several differences are outlined below in Table 1.